Non-consensual condom removal: New Zealand

 In April 2021, a man in New Zealand was convicted of rape for performing stealthing during a consensual act with a sex worker (the event took place in 2018).
 The man was sentenced to three years and nine months in prison.

+Spain

+On 29 May 2024 during an appeal of a man sentenced to four years in prison for non-consensual condom removal the Supreme Court of Spain upheld the sentence declaring the act to be a crime of rape.

 Switzerland

 In 2017, a court in Lausanne convicted a man for rape for removing a condom during sex against the expectations of the woman he was having sex with, but in another case in 2019, the cantonal supreme court of Zürich disagreed.
 It held that such conduct was not illegal, albeit with regret.
 In May 2022, the Federal Supreme Court decided that stealthing was not punishable as Schändung (sexual act with a person incapable of proper judgment or resistance, Article 191 of the penal code) because the victim was still capable of defending herself.
 The incapability to do so is a necessary requirement to punish an act under Article 191.
 Not knowing about the state of the condom only impinges the decision to initiate defensive action, but does not diminish the victim's ability to defend herself, as the court noted.
 As the previous instances did not try the two men for sexual harassment (Article 198), the Federal Court did not determine whether stealthing would constitute sexual harassment.